Students work in a pastry and baking class

 • 16 credits in applied general education, offered online.

 Baking and Pastry Arts program duration varies according to the schedule option selected.
 The length of time normally required for completion of each schedule option is determined by calculating the average number of weeks including student-free days and holidays.
-International students should note that this associates degree program qualifies for F-1 visa applications.
+International students should note that this associate degree program qualifies for F-1 visa applications.

 • Morning or afternoon (24 weeks)